• Home

 Chocolate Frozen Yogurt Ingredients

-Along with the allulose (though you can use sugar), you'll need salt, milk, yogurt, cocoa powder, maple syrup, and vanilla.
-In addition, I add a little Bob's Red Mill xanthan gum and vodka, which are both optional but make the dessert even more like premium ice cream you'd buy.
+Along with the allulose, you'll need salt, milk, yogurt, cocoa powder, maple syrup (or golden), and vanilla.
+For a slightly richer version, you can in corporate a little cream.
+In addition, the recipe calls for a little xanthan gum and vodka, which are both optional but make the dessert even more like premium ice cream you'd buy.

 Allulose